 Once our lab receives your sample, DNA is extracted from cells contained in your saliva.
-The lab then copies the DNA many times - a process called amplification - growing the tiny amount extracted from your saliva until there is enough to be genotyped.
+The lab then copies the DNA many times—a process called amplification—duplicating the tiny amount extracted from your saliva until there is enough to be genotyped.

 In order to be genotyped, the amplified DNA is “cut” into smaller pieces, which are then applied to our DNA chip (also known as a microarray), a small glass slide with millions of microscopic “beads” on its surface.
 Each bead is attached to a “probe," a bit of DNA that matches one of the genetic variants that we test.
 The cut pieces of your DNA stick to the matching DNA probes.
-A fluorescent signal on each probe provides information that can tell us which version of that genetic variant your DNA corresponds to.
+A fluorescent label on each probe identifies which version of that genetic variant your DNA corresponds to.

 The following video gives you a behind-the-scenes look at some of these steps taking place at our lab:

-Saliva samples offer a convenient and non-invasive method for DNA sample collection as compared to hair and blood samples.
-Cheek swab samples of DNA (as you may have seen on television programs or in movies) do not consistently give sufficient DNA yields for the testing that we conduct.
+Saliva samples offer a convenient and non-invasive method for DNA sample collection compared to hair and blood samples.
+Cheek swab samples of DNA (as you may have seen on television programs or in movies) do not consistently provide enough DNA for the testing that we conduct.

-Unfortunately, we are unable to analyse any other type of sample.
+Unfortunately, we are unable to analyze any other type of sample.

-Who can use the 23andMe Personal Genome Service?
+Who can use the 23andMe Personal Genetic Service?

 Most people who are able to produce saliva (~2 mL) and are able to spit can usually produce a viable sample.
 However, if you have received a bone marrow transplant, we cannot recommend that you participate in 23andMe.
 If you are undergoing medical treatment that reduces your white blood cell count, such as chemotherapy, it is best to wait at least two weeks after your last treatment or until your white blood cell count has returned to normal.